Architectural Engineering

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

-A thesis is required for the M.S. degree, which consists of a minimum of 30 credits: 24 credits of course work and a 6-credits of thesis research, either AE 600 or AE 610.
+The M.S. degree consists of a minimum of 30 credits: 24 credits of course work and 6-credits of thesis research through either AE 600 or AE 610.
 A minimum of 12 of the course credits must be completed at the 500 level.
 A student's program of courses in the M.S. program is developed in cooperation with the student's academic adviser.
+The M.S. thesis is presented in a public forum and must be approved by the student’s graduate committee.
+Additional details are provided in the AE Graduate Handbook

 Ph.D. in Architectural Engineering